 At the Ann Arbor CIL, every consumer, volunteer, and staff member is an advocate.
-Led by Carolyn Grawi, Executive Director & CEO, our advocacy efforts span local, state and national issues to stand up for what people with disabilities need and improve our quality of life.
+Our advocacy efforts span local, state and national issues to stand up for what people with disabilities need and improve our quality of life.
 In everything we do, we seek increased equality of opportunity for people with disabilities and full participation in all of life’s activities.
 Our goal is to create livable communities that are truly inclusive for everyone.

 Livable and disability-friendly communities maximize our independence, assure our safety and security, promote our inclusiveness, and provide us with choices.